Dre Campbell Farm

 4. Sclerotinia Stem Rot (White Mold)

 You will notice this around the time of flowering.
-White mold mostly affects plants in wet and cold climates.
+White mold mainly affects plants in wet and cold climates.

 Tomato stems will look white with black pebble-like structures inside.
 Flowers may also have water-soaked areas.